Lake Mary Sprinklers · Central Florida guide

 Given these facts, it is understandable that conserving and rationing water is the logical thing to do.
 Though at times it seems as if the supply is inexhaustible, freshwater is a a dwindling resource in the United States and around the world.
 In fact many believe if there is another world war it will be fought over water.

-Home Irrigation Watering Restrictions
+Irrigation Watering Restrictions in Florida

-Even though in 2021 Central Florida is no longer currently in a drought, we are still under water restrictions.
+Even though in 2025 Central Florida is no longer currently in a drought, we are still under water restrictions.
 The reason is that we will soon be in drought conditions again.
 We always are.
 Given these water restrictions, every homeowner wants to know “how long to water grass?”

 The water restrictions Florida are statewide, and they change depending on the time of year.
 From November until March, you are allowed one irrigation day a week.